This is the original equation. | ax2 + bx + c = 0 |

 Scaling arguments are among the simplest and most powerful tools in theoretical physics.
 They allow you to reach remarkably concrete conclusions about a problem even when you don’t know essentially any details about the system in question.
 The key idea is to imagine scaling the system up or down in size, and then saying something about how it should change as you do so.

-then the triangle below, which is the same as the previous one only magnified two times, must have an area 2^2 A.
+then the triangle below, which is the same as the previous one only magnified two times, must have an area .

 Meanwhile, all the side lengths of the bigger triangle are exactly two times longer than for the smaller one.